-Academy Award winning actor Sean Bean has enjoyed a 20 year career that spans across theatre, radio, television and film.
-Having graduated from the Royal Academy of Dramatic Arts (RADA) in 1983, he was instantly propelled into the world of drama arts.
-Sean began his career on stage and in the West End stag, productions include RSC’s Fair Maid of the West (1985) and Killing The Cat (1990) before he moved onto the big screen.
+Academy Award winning actor Sean Bean has enjoyed a 35 year career that spans across theatre, radio, television and film.
+Having graduated from the Royal Academy of Dramatic Arts (RADA) in 1983, Sean began his career on stage appearing in productions such as the RSC’s ‘Fair Maid of the West’ (1985) and ‘Killing The Cat' (1990).

-In film, Sean starred in The Lord of the Rings (2004) as the emotionally torn character Boromir, a role for which Sean received the Critics’ Choice Movie Award for Best Acting Ensemble, an Emmy Award for Best Performance by an Actor and a Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture.
-Other period titles include his role in Troy (2004) and The Frankenstein Chronicles (2017) alongside actor Laurence Fox.
+After becoming a household name due to his portrayal of Richard Sharpe in the ‘Sharpe’ series, his first major international film role came as Boromir in ‘The Lord of the Rings: The Fellowship of the Ring’ (2001), a role for which he received the Critics’ Choice Movie Award for Best Acting Ensemble, an Emmy Award for Best Performance by an Actor and a Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture.
+Subsequent notable roles include his appearance in ‘Troy’ (2004) and ‘The Frankenstein Chronicles’ (2017), starring latterly alongside homegrown-talent Laurence Fox.